Tableau Support Self-Help Resources

 Tableau Cloud environment info

-Tableau Trust can be a good resource for you to check before contacting Tech Support about an issue that affects Tableau Online or Tableau Public.
+Tableau Trust can be a good resource for you to check before contacting Tech Support about an issue that affects Tableau Cloud or Tableau Public.

 + Go to trust.tableau.com to see if the status of a specific environment is degraded, interrupted or under maintenance.

-+ This information is available for both Tableau Public and Tableau Online.
++ This information is available for both Tableau Public and Tableau Cloud.

 + To view specific information, click the Incident history link.